Algorithms for Dynamic Computational Geometry with Applications: ``3 aligned" problem

-Since each of $a(t), b(t), c(t)$ has at most~$ds$ switchpoints, computation of their descriptions requires $\Theta(1)$ time.
-It follows that the worst-case sequential running time of the algorithm is~$\Theta(n^2)$, which is optimal since there are~$\Theta(n^2)$ pairs $(i,j)$ that must be considered in the worst case. \end{alg}
+\begin{proof} Since each of $a(t), b(t), c(t)$ has at most~$ds$ switchpoints, each computation of~$candidates$ requires $\Theta(1)$ time.
+Since in the worst case there are~$\Theta(n^2)$ pairs~$(i,j)$ that must be considered, it follows that the worst-case sequential running time of the algorithm is~$\Theta(n^2)$, which is optimal.

+In the best case, we discover a solution at $t=0$ for $i=2$ and $j=3$, so that the While loop body is executed just once.
+Thus, in this case, $\Theta(1)$ time is used. \end{proof}